-FuelCell Energy (NASDAQ: FCEL) has seen an incredible amount of growth on Wallstreet this year alone.
-The stock has gained 63% in the past month of trading.
+FuelCell Energy (NASDAQ: FCEL) has seen an incredible amount of growth on Wallstreet.
+The stock has gained 1084% over the past year of trading.
 FCEL, alongside its competitor PLUG Power have gained investor confidence partly due to the congressional passage of an alternative fuels tax credit through the Biden administration bent towards renewable energy.
-However, analysts price targets and ratings do hold some weight for the bears as the general consensus is a Hold.
+Furthermore, alternative energy has been a major trend on Wallstreet, pushing EV and clean energy stocks into new, unseen territories.
+However, analysts price targets and ratings do hold some weight for the bears as the general consensus of FCEL stock is a Hold.
 This article will breakdown everything you need to know regarding FuelCells stock forecast in 2022 and beyond.

 Table of contents